Mathan723/gitdemo/README.md

 # gitremotedemo
-this is a demo for git remote server
+Hai! this is a demo for git remote server